 Squarespace vs. WordPress vs. Wix — SEO Comparison

-Search engine optimization (SEO) and keyword rankings are largely based on factors outside of your website platform.
+Search engine optimization (SEO) is largely based on factors outside of your platform.

 With that being said, each platform has its own distinctions, which we'll cover here.